 5) provide Internet and library resources to rural Montana using a mobile computer lab.

-Once completed, Montana public libraries will be able to provide better access to higher education, employment opportunities, job training, social networking, and a host of ever-growing online resources.
+As a result, participating Montana public libraries were able to provide better access to higher education, employment opportunities, job training, social networking, and a host of ever-growing online resources.

-Many community-based and statewide partners are assisting local librarians and patrons with efficiently locating ever-growing online resources.
+Many community-based and statewide partners assist local librarians and patrons with efficiently locating ever-growing online resources.
 These resources include but are not limited to: self- help law resources, employment opportunities, public benefits enrollment, career training, distance learning, and social networking.
-We are privileged to partner with:
+The BTOP program was privileged to partner with:

 Bill & Melinda Gates Foundation